The California Column

 Private-purchase rubber, painted or oil cloth ground sheet.

-acceptable.
-There is no hard evidence as to how many men actually made this purchase -- most probably did not.
+There is no hard evidence as to how many men actually made this purchase -- most probably

 Sergeant George Hand, in one of his diary entries, concerning the march, stated that at bed-time he simply "rolled